-- (a) Campaigning shall mean any attempt by an individual or organization to encourage a union member to cast a ballot in favour of, or in opposition to, a candidate.
-This may occur with or without campaign material. - (b) Campaign material shall mean any item, design, sound, symbol, or mark that is created or copied in any form in order to influence voters to cast a ballot in favour of, or in opposition to, a candidate. - (c) The campaigning period shall commence immediately following the close of the nomination period. - (d) For any contested position, a formal campaign period of no less than fourteen (14) days shall be established before voting begins at the Annual General Membership Meeting (or, in the case of a by-election, a General Membership Meeting).
+- For any contested position, a formal campaign period of no less than fourteen (14) days shall be established by the third week of February of each year and shall commence immediately following the close of the nomination period. - The campaigning phase shall end at the General Membership Meeting mentioned in Section IV. (a) of the present Article. - (c) The campaigning period shall commence immediately following the close of the nomination period. - For any contested position, a formal campaign period of no less than fourteen (14) days shall be established before voting begins at the Annual General Membership Meeting (or, in the case of a by-election, a General Membership Meeting).